Halfwitz/portfolio-site/index.md

 ## **Professional Self-Assessment**

 My name is Michael Lorenz, and I am completing my Bachelor of Science in Computer Science this May.
 Throughout my coursework, I have focused on projects that highlight my strengths in software design, data structures and algorithms, and database management.
-My intention is to illustrate the culmination of my learning experiences with this portfolio, to demonstrate my capabilities to potential employers.
+My intention is to illustrate the culmination of my learning experiences with this portfolio to demonstrate my capabilities to potential employers.

 **Shaping My Skills and Goals**
-As a developer, I am particularly intrigued by **backend and full-stack development**, which has been shaped by the many core skills gained throughout development of these projects and assembling them into an ePortfolio:
+As a developer, I am particularly intrigued by **backend and full-stack development**, an interest which has been shaped by the many core skills gained throughout development of these projects and assembling them into an ePortfolio:
 - **Collaborating in a Team Environment**
-  My courses frequently simulated team environments, utilizing collaborative strategies such as developing comprehensive software design documents for systems, effective communication with the professor, or in one instance practicing a Scrum-based software development life cycle by simulating each Agile role (Scrum Master, Product Owner, Developer, Tester) to encourage continuous integration and delivery.
+  My courses frequently simulated team environments, utilizing collaborative strategies such as developing comprehensive software design documents for systems, effective communication with the professor, or in one instance practicing an Agile software development life cycle by simulating each Scrum team role (Scrum Master, Product Owner, Developer, Tester) to encourage continuous integration and delivery.
 This taught me the importance of clear communication and iterative improvement.

 - **Communicating With Stakeholders**
   In the same Scrum team simulation, I incorporated stakeholder communication by planning Sprint Reviews and integrating client feedback to update user stories.
 I've also frequently interacted with hypothetical clients for projects, such as by reading client-meeting transcripts, to refine my ability to understand the client's needs and translate them into software systems that address each requirement.